-Smart power jack for USB Power DeliveryDesigned by Clara Hobbs, Ships from United States of America
+Smart power jack for USB Power DeliveryDesigned by Clara Hobbs in United States of America

 What is it?
 PD Buddy Sink is a smart power jack for USB Power Delivery.
 Configure it with the voltage and current your project needs, then plug it into any USB PD power supply with a high enough po...Read More…